evidentlyai/evidently/docs/book/monitoring/monitoring_overview.md

 * **Instrumentation**: You use the open-source Evidently Python library to collect metrics and generate JSON `snapshots` containing data summaries, metrics, and test results.
 * **Snapshot Storage**: You save `snapshots` in Evidently Cloud or in a local or remote workspace.
-* **Monitoring Service**: You visualize metrics from `snapshots` on dashboards in the Evidently Cloud web app or a self-hosted UI service.
+* **Monitoring Service**: You visualize metrics from `snapshots` on a Dashboard in the Evidently Cloud web app or a self-hosted UI service.

 The evaluation functionality relies on Evidently `Reports` and `Test Suites` available in the open-source Python library.
 You can use all 100+ metrics and tests on data quality, data and prediction drift, model quality (classification, regression, ranking, LLMs, NLP models), etc. You can also add custom metrics.